equinor/data-science-template/README.md

     As an alternative you may prefer to set the python path directly from the console, within notebooks, test scripts etc. From Pycharm you can also right click the src folder and select the _Mark Directory As | Source Root_ option.

-6. Further you should edit this document to add your own project specific steps to this list e.g. copying data files...
+6. ..
+Place your own project specific setup steps here e.g. copying data files ...

+When distributing your module, you can create a Python egg with the command `python setup.py bdist_egg` and upload the egg.

+NOTE: When working in the project notebooks from within the Statoil network, you may need to include the lines below if your proxy is not otherwise setup.

+`os.environ['HTTP_PROXY']="http://www-proxy.statoil.no:80"`
+`os.environ['HTTPS_PROXY']="http://www-proxy.statoil.no:80"`

 ## Using the Python Conda environment